Maldives–Sri Lanka relations: Defence

 The Maldives Defence Forces are trained by the Sri Lankan military.
 Specially Special Forces of the MNDF were trained at the Sri Lanka Army Commando Regiment regiment school and Sri Lanka Army Special Forces Regiment training academy in Maduru Oya, Sri Lanka.
 Maldivian Coast Guard fleet consists of vessels made by Colombo Dockyard.

+In 2025, the MNDF Coast Guard ship Huravee made its first official visit to Sri Lanka to take part in IFR 2025, held to mark the Sri Lanka Navy’s 75th Anniversary.
+This is the first time an MNDF vessel has been invited to participate in an international military fleet review.

 Economic relations

 Until the early 1970s, 65% of the Maldives imports from South Asia came from Sri Lanka, compared to 32% from India.

 The economy of the Maldives is heavily dependent on tourism, with tour operators often based in Sri Lanka and packages including both countries.

 In 2006 Sri Lanka Telecom and the Maldives state-run telephone company Dhivehi Raajjeyge Gulhun commissioned a US$20 million joint venture to lay an undersea fibre-optic cable connecting Male to Colombo, Sri Lanka, with Japan’s NEC Corp as the main supplier.

 In 2005, the International Finance Corporation, part of the World Bank, launched the US$10 million Sri Lanka-Maldives Enterprise Development Program to assist small and medium enterprises in the two countries.
 The Maldives has inadvertently fallen into a debt entanglement and now faces a situation reminiscent of neighboring Sri Lanka.
 Like Sri Lanka, the Maldives has incurred billions of dollars in debt to China while seeking to rebuild its infrastructure following years of civil conflict.